utah-datascience/utah-datascience.github.io/club.md

 ## Resources

 Below are some resources to help you on your journey to learn data science!
 These resources only scratch the surface, so if you come across anything you find useful or enlightening please reach out to the club leadership so we can put it here.

+### FREE Summer 2020 Coursera Subscription
+* The University of Utah's Office of Continuing Education & Community Engagement is providing free Coursera Subscriptions to all students and employees.
+Registration is open until July 31.
+Register [here](https://continue.utah.edu/coursera).

 ### Python Introduction
 * [Google for Education Python Introduction](https://developers.google.com/edu/python/)